Some National Plant Collections are brought together from plants already in a garden, others may be started from scratch

 We are happy to advise members that wish to start a National Collection.
 Even if it is the first germ of an idea for a collection, do get in touch with our friendly conservation team or your local coordinator for guidance or help at any time, they would like to hear from you.

-If you don't have a particular plant group in mind, take a look at our Missing Genera page.
+If you don't have a particular plant group in mind, take a look at our Missing Collections page.
 We are currently seeking collection holders for these plant groups and would love to hear from you.

 All collections start with a proposal form, which can be submitted before you have started to collect any plants, before moving on to a full application.